Please read these lists carefully. When campers arrive well prepared for the weather and events at camp, the camp experience is more enjoyable!

 • 1 large plastic garbage bag

-• Flashlight or headlamp with extra batteries
+• Flashlight or headlamp with extra batteries or bring fully charged.

-• Whistle (should be attached to nametag)
+• Whistle (should be attached to nametag; first years will receive theirs when they check in)

 • Water bottle or canteen